tarwn/lessthandot-hugo/blogs/content/posts/2015-02-10-t-sql-tuesday-63-how-do-you-manage-security.md

     <strong>DontSaveSensitive</strong>, which is my personal favorite as it forces you to use either configurations or parameters.
   </li>
   <li>
     <strong>EncryptSensitiveWithPassword</strong>.
-Other people can still open the package if they don&#8217;t have the password,  but the passwords in the connection managers are lost and need to be re-entered..
+Other people can still open the package if they don't have the password,  but the passwords in the connection managers are lost and need to be re-entered..
   </li>
   <li>
     <strong>EncryptAllWithPassword</strong>, for the paranoia people.